 Introduction

-Volatility as a measure of risk and uncertainty is perhaps one of the key central variables for investors, managers, regulators, and other financial markets participants, and has been capturing a central place in the academic debate related to traditional asset pricing and portfolio theory (Markowitz 1952; Sharpe 1964; Lintner 1965; Black and Scholes 1973).
-For policy makers, for instance, a volatile stock market can be a major source of concern, given that the instability of the stock market might induce uncertainty, and may have an adverse effect on growth prospects.
-Hence, volatility is a cornerstone factor to be considered in decisions pertaining to the formulation of economic policies, rules and regulations related to financial markets.
-A plethora of studies attempt to identify and focus on factors that affects the volatility of the individual securities and how volatility affects the decisions of agents in both the state and firm levels.
+Volatility as a measure of risk and uncertainty is one of the key variables for investors, managers, regulators, and other financial markets participants, and has captured a central place in the academic debate surrounding traditional asset pricing and portfolio theory (Markowitz 1952; Sharpe 1964; Lintner 1965; Black and Scholes 1973).
+A volatile stock market can be a major source of concern to policy makers, given that stock market instability can induce uncertainty, which could have adverse effects on growth prospects.
+Hence, volatility is a fundamental consideration in decisions pertaining to formulating economic policies, rules, and regulations related to financial markets.
+A myriad of studies have sought to identify and focus on factors that affect the volatility of individual securities and to determine how volatility affects the decisions of agents on both the state and firm levels.

-In parallel, there is a growing strand in recent years, of studies dealing with the potential role of the internal (firm) governance practices and inter-alia the firm's cost of capital (e.g., Chen et al. 2009; Zhu 2014; Tran 2014; Guptaet al. 2018), liquidity (e.g., Chung et al. 2010, Prommin et al. 2014) and volatility (e.g., Aloui & Jarboui, 2018; Lee et al. 2019).
-However, given that a firm operates under a set of rules, judiciary, regulations, norms and ethical standards, determined by the country level (North 1990, 1991; Scott, 1994), it is not unrelated to infer that the external governance infrastructure at the country-level, might shape the firm level practices, and affects the ability to apply the firm's corporate governance.
-In this study, we take a step into this direction and examine whether the country-level governance quality, which functions as a sort of an external governance environment, affects the stability of securities of cross listed securities.
-More specifically, we assess whether improved (worsened) governance quality – as captured by different angles of governance: the rule of law, voice and accountability, political stability, government effectiveness, regulatory quality, and control of corruption – have a calming or amplifying effect on the volatility of ADRs price.
-All six are different measures of the country-level capability to construct and apply a governance structure, which can accordingly support or distort the economic and financial environment in which firms operate.
+At the same time, there is a growing body of research in recent years dealing with the potential role of internal (firm) governance practices and, inter alia, the firm’s cost of capital (e.g., Chen et al., 2009; Zhu, 2014; Tran, 2014; Guptaet al., 2018), liquidity (e.g., Chung et al., 2010, Prommin et al., 2014), and volatility (e.g., Aloui & Jarboui, 2018; Lee et al. 2019).
+However, given that a firm operates under a set of rules, laws (set by the legislature and the judiciary), regulations, norms and ethical standards determined on the level of the country (North 1990, 1991; Scott, 1994), it is not unreasonable to infer that the external governance infrastructure at the country level might shape practices at the level of the firm, and affect the ability of the firm to apply its corporate governance standards.
+In this study, we delve into this issue and examine whether the country-level governance quality, which functions as a sort of external governance environment, affects the stability of cross-listed securities.
+More specifically, we assess whether improved (worsened) governance quality – as captured by different levels of governance, including the rule of law, voice and accountability, political stability, government effectiveness, regulatory quality, and control of corruption – has a calming or amplifying effect on the price volatility of ADRs.
+All six levels indicated above are measures of the country-level capacity to construct and apply a governance structure, which can accordingly support or distort the economic and financial environment in which firms operate.

-There are essentially four major justifications for conducting the current research.
-First, volatility lead investors to demand for a higher risk premium as a compensation for the high level of uncertainty.
-Consequently, higher risk premium are translated into higher cost of capital.
-To the extent that volatility, is indeed alleviated by a set of improved country-level quality governance features, it has implications in terms of lowering the cost of capital of firms, and consequently may enhance the firm's investments and growth opportunities.
-This idea is closely related to empirical finding in former studies.
-Hail and Leuz (2006), for example, show that firms from countries with more extensive disclosure requirements, stronger securities regulation, and stricter enforcement mechanisms have a significantly lower cost of capital, which can improve firms’ ability to raise external finance and to exploit growth opportunities, while Campbell et al., (2001), as well as Alfaro et al. (2004) showed that lower levels of firm-specific volatility can also lead to stronger economic growth.
-In addition, Kaufmann, Kraay, and Zoido-Lobaton (1999) showed a strong causal relationship from better governance to better economic outcomes in a sample of 150 countries, while Choudhry (2003) finds evidence of causality from stock market volatility to consumer expenditure.
+There are four major reasons for conducting the current research.
+First, volatility leads investors to demand higher risk premiums as compensation for high levels of uncertainty.
+Higher risk premiums are translated into higher capital costs.
+To the extent that volatility is indeed alleviated by a set of improved country-level governance quality features, it has implications in terms of lowering firms’ cost of capital, thus possibly enhancing firms’ investment and growth opportunities.
+This proposition is closely related to empirical findings in earlier studies.
+Hail and Leuz (2006), for example, showed that firms from countries with more extensive disclosure requirements, stronger securities regulation, and stricter enforcement mechanisms have a significantly lower cost of capital, which can improve firms’ ability to raise external financing and to take advantage of growth opportunities, while Campbell et al., (2001) and Alfaro et al. (2004) showed that lower levels of firm-specific volatility can also lead to stronger economic growth.
+In addition, in Kaufmann, Kraay, and Zoido-Lobaton (1999) a strong causal relationship was demonstrated between better governance and better economic outcomes in a sample of 150 countries, while Choudhry (2003) found evidence of causality between stock market volatility and consumer expenditure.